 Employees' tax is a withholding tax which is deducted from an employee's remuneration by the employer.
-The employee's tax must be paid to SARS within 7 days after the end of the month.
-Should the $7^{th}$ day be a weekend or a holiday, then the employees' tax must be paid by the last business day before the $7^{th}$ .
+It must be paid to SARS within 7 days after the end of the month.
+Should the 7th day be a weekend or a holiday, then the employees' tax must be paid by the last business day before the 7th.
 Any agreement between an employer and an employee where the employer undertakes not to withhold employees' tax is void.